 When your partner attends to a smartphone instead of talking to you, it feels like rejection it actually hurts a lot.
 Feeling ignored when your partner is on their phone can feel as bad as being avoided.

-It did not matter much how much time a person spends on their device, but how much a person needed their device or how much a person is obsessed to their device will matter more.
-People who were more dependent on their smartphones or more obsessed to the smartphone reported being less certain about their relationship.
+It did not matter much how much time a person spends on their device, but how much a person needed their device or how much a person is addicted to their device will matter more.
+People who were more dependent on their smartphones or more addicted to the smartphone reported being less certain about their relationship.
 People who felt that their partners were overly dependent on their devices said they were less satisfied in their relationship.

 In other words, people are jealous of their partner’s constant use of the smartphone.
 It is not the use; it’s the psychological relationship that we share with our smartphones.